flickerleap/peach-payments/README.md

 ### Examples:

-There is three ways to configure the client.
+There are three ways to configure the client.

 ```php
 $config = new \Peach\Oppwa\Configuration(